MattyOL/Future_Forest-Project-1/README.md

 The font styles was also taken from love runnibng site which i really liked because its easy to read.

-Too make the website more responsive on the navigation on smaller mobile devices i used w3shools to make the hover effect and used code to help with this.[hover effect w3schools
+Too make the website more responsive on the navigation on smaller mobile devices i used w3shools to make the hover effect and used code to help with this - [hover effect w3schools
 ](https://www.w3schools.com/cssref/sel_hover.asp)

-I used flexbox to make the website more easier and to make it mote responsive i used a guide from csstrick.com to be able to implement this to suit my site. to create the about and donation page -[flexbox tricks
+I used flexbox to make the website more easier and to make it mote responsive i used a guide from csstrick.com to be able to implement this to suit my site. to create the about and donation page - [flexbox tricks
 ](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)

-Yhe code was taken from 3wschools.com to make the slide show responsive with a few slight changes to fit the site.[slideshow ](https://www.w3schools.com/howto/howto_js_slideshow.asp) This form was taken from a youtube Tutorial with a few slight changes to make it more suited towards the overall look my Website - [FORM tutorial
+The code was taken from 3wschools.com to make the slide show responsive with a few slight changes to fit the site -[slideshow ](https://www.w3schools.com/howto/howto_js_slideshow.asp)

+This form was taken from a youtube Tutorial with a few slight changes to make it more suited towards the overall look my Website - [FORM tutorial
 ](https://youtu.be/-1oE7CWweIE)

 All photos used on throughout the site are used from [www.pexels.com  ](https://www.pexels.com/) and [www.upslash.com